Tear-drop/Tear-drop/README.md

+this readme is a work in progress until i get enough motivation to make it pretty

 hyello .
 i am teardrop/luka/boombox whatever you want to call me . my current interests are ut/dr , starters (movieunleashers) , pokemon , hylics , SFAWTDE , and grace (I dont support the owners actions)